Akshay231196/Retail_Sales_Analysis_SQL/README.md

     quantity >= 4
 ```

-3. **Write a SQL query to calculate the total sales (total_sale) for each category**:
+**3. Write a SQL query to calculate the total sales (total_sale) for each category**:
 ```sql
 Select category, sum(total_sale) as Total_sales
 from retail_sales
 group by category
 ```

-4. **Write a SQL query to find the average age of customers who purchased items from the 'Beauty' category**:
+**4. Write a SQL query to find the average age of customers who purchased items from the 'Beauty' category**:
 ```sql
 SELECT
     ROUND(AVG(age), 2) as avg_age